asadbek-fayzulloev/Asadbekinha/README.md

 - 👋 Hi, I’m @Asadbekinha
 - 👀 I’m interested in software engineering
 - 🌱 I’m currently learning appplying AI to marketplace
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Payment Systems and automization process
-- 📫 How to reach me write ...
+- 📫 How to reach me write fayzulloevasadbek@gmail.com https://t.me/Asadbek_fayzulloev

 <!---
 Asadbekinha/Asadbekinha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.